Alecnm/Google-Maps-Project-Practise/readme.md

 # Google maps project practise

-In my last JS training with Qazi(Clever programmer) I learnt how to build this google maps app which search Stores by their Zip Code.
+In my last JS training with Qazi(Clever programmer) I learnt how to build this google maps app which searches Stores by their Zip Code.

 Besides, you can see information like: